corticon/documentation/docs/corticonJava/extending-corticon/README.md

 There are two types of Corticon extensions:

-- **Extended operators** - Operators are used when defining conditions and actions in a Rulesheet.
+- [**Extended operators**](extended-operators.md) are used when defining conditions and actions in a Rulesheet.
 While Corticon has a large built-in set of operators, you can expand this set by adding custom operators.
 Operators can operate on individual attributes, collections or sequences.
 For example:
      -    Financial functions, such as net present value, and loan amortization
      -    Statistical functions, such as standard deviation, and permutations
      -  Engineering functions, such as pi, sine, and cosine

-- **Service callouts** - Callouts can be used in a ruleflow to retrieve, modify, or store data that is being processed by the rules.
+-  [**Service callouts**](service-callouts.md) can be used in a ruleflow to retrieve, modify, or store data that is being processed by the rules.
 The most common use is to access data in a database or external web service.
 For example, if your Ruleflow needs to look up an applicant's credit rating, the service callout can have a step in the Ruleflow processing that calls out to a trusted realtime ratings provider, and then adds the response back into the decision processing.